elliott-andrew/README-generator/README.md

   ## License
   MIT License
   ## Questions
-  You can contact me by email or GitHub
+  You can contact me by email or on GitHub.
   ## Contact
   Contact me by email at andrewjc.elliott@gmail.com, or on GitHub at @elliott-andrew